 Congresswoman Murphy with the winner of the 2019 Congressional Art Competition

 U.S. Congresswoman Stephanie Murphy of Winter Park, Fla., encourages students in the Florida’s Seventh Congressional District to submit their artwork for the 2021 Congressional Art Competition.
 The competition gives students an opportunity to showcase their creativity and artistic talent.
 Murphy’s office will present all submissions to a panel of local art educators to select the winner.
 Pending federal, Florida and Washington D.C.
 COVID-19 restrictions, the Congressional Institute, which sponsors the competition, will fly the winning artist to Washington D.C., to be honored at a special ceremony.
 The winner’s artwork will be displayed in the U.S. Capitol for an entire year and featured on the official Congressional Art Competition website.
 Due to the COVID-19 pandemic, students are asked to submit their artwork digitally by Friday, April 30, 2021.

 Artwork entered in the contest may be up to 26 inches by 26 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
 Even when framed, the piece must still meet the specified size and weight requirements.
 All entries must be an original in concept, design, and execution.

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers

 - Prints - including lithographs, silkscreen, and block prints

 - Computer Generated Art

-If you would like more information on the annual Congressional Art Competition, please submit the following form:
+To enter the Congressional Art Competition, or if you would like more information, please submit the following form: